Written by Joel Surnow & Michael Loceff

 As 24 would continue over the years, Kim Bauer would prove to be somewhat of a controversial character due to how the writers would utilise her in storylines, but since this is only the third episode of the first season, let’s save any conversation about cougars until we get there.

 Joel Surnow and Michael Loceff’s teleplay throws Kim and Janet (Jacqui Maxwell) into a sprint for their lives, right into the seedy underbelly of LA’s darkest corners.
 For a city famous for its glamour and Hollywood history, this is about as far from the sunny depiction of the place as network television has ever gotten.
-Every corner is dank and dark, the only possible source of rescue comes from a male prostitute who would rather mug them than save their lives and the only mobile phone is from a pimp who clearly has less noble intentions in mind.
+Every corner is dank and dark, the only possible source of rescue comes from a sex worker who would rather mug them than save their lives and the only mobile phone is from a pimp who clearly has less noble intentions in mind.

 On paper it makes for a grim hour of television, but everything about 24 at this stage feels risky and filled with danger, and the series is fully embracing it here.